-Chief of Police Brian M. Caloiaro was born and raised in Lawrence Township.
-He attended Lawrence Township Public Schools and graduated from Lawrence High School in 1990.
-Chief Caloiaro then attended Wilkes University in Wilkes Barre, Pennsylvania where he attained his Bachelor of Art Degree in Sociology/Criminal Justice.
-Upon graduation, he was hired by the Lawrence Township Police Department on July 18, 1994.
+Chief Christopher Longo was born and raised in Lawrence Township.
+He attended Lawrence Township Public Schools and graduated from Lawrence High School in 1993.
+He has earned an Associate Degree in Criminal Justice.

 The police department is comprised of sworn officers and civilian employees dedicated to achieving the mission and vision of the department while displaying the core values of the department.
 It is comprised of a command staff and two divisions with bureaus serving the specialized needs of the community.

 The mission of the Lawrence Township Police Department is to improve the community by practicing problem-solving strategies against crime and quality of life issues.
 We are committed to conducting pro-active policing strategies to reduce crime and the fear of crime in our town.
 We believe in and are committed to, developing partnerships within the community to improve the quality of life within Lawrence Township.